 Randomised Controlled Trials

-The drugs investigated include ranolazine, ivabradine, rivaroxaban, ezetimibe, alirocumab, finerenone, anacetrapib, laropiprant, rimonabant, alogliptin, aliskiren, bempedoic acid, darapladib, torcetrapib and apixaban.
+The drugs investigated include ranolazine, ivabradine, rivaroxaban, ezetimibe, alirocumab, finerenone, anacetrapib, laropiprant, rimonabant, alogliptin, aliskiren, bempedoic acid, darapladib, torcetrapib, apixaban, intravenous iron, semaglutide and inclisiran.

 - Angina at Low heart rate And Risk of imminent Myocardial infarction (the ALARM study): a prospective, observational proof-of-concept study.
 Wong YK, Stearn S, Moore S, Hale B. BMC Cardiovasc Disord.
 2015 Nov 14;15:148. doi: 10.1186/s12872-015-0140-z.

 - The prevalence of Chlamydia pneumoniae in atherosclerotic and nonatherosclerotic blood vessels of patients attending for redo and first time coronary artery bypass graft surgery.
 Wong Y, Thomas M, Tsang V, Gallagher PJ, Ward ME.
 J Am Coll Cardiol.
 1999 Jan;33(1):152-6.

 - Chlamydia pneumoniae and atherosclerosis.
 Wong YK, Gallagher PJ, Ward ME.
 Heart.
 1999 Mar;81(3):232-8.

 - Chronic infection with Helicobacter pylori, Chlamydia pneumoniae, or cytomegalovirus: population based study of coronary heart disease.
 Danesh J, Wong Y, Ward M, Muir J. Heart.
 1999 Mar;81(3):245-7.